 But, localization could it mean many things, depending on the target market.
 But usually, this is a process that involves text translation of the original copy into the targeted language, voice recording, visual changes, and more.
 Most developers and publishers, follow a multi-step process that involves:

 - Familiarization is a process that learns everything about a game – like its style, tone, and cultural elements — and records it in a glossary and style guide;

 - Translation and culturalization turn all the game’s assets (text, design, audio, context, etc.) from the original language and culture into another;

 - Revision checks and corrects spelling, typos, and stylistic errors and ensures consistency of translation and terminology used in the translated version of the game;

 - The regional adaptation that the translated content complies with all rules, standards, and legal regulations of a particular region.

 - Localization quality assurance (LQA) refers to testing the quality of the translation and how all translated and localized elements integrate into the new version of the game.

-As these decisions will impact the project’s quality and speed, and it’s important to set from the very beginning which are your game localization goals.
+As these decisions will impact the project’s quality and speed, it’s important to set them from the very beginning which are your game localization goals.

-3. Chose the best way for localizing your game
+3. Choose the best way for localizing your game

 Before effectively start your game localization project, decide if you want to handle this process in-house or you want to outsource.